electriccitizen/docksalblt/docs/README.md

 You can run [fin init](docs/commands/INIT.md) any time you want to reset or guarantee that your local environment is in a safe one-to-one state with your upstream environment.

+## Be a good citizen

+You are working in a team environment and must follow a few rules.
+If you are careless, it can lead to:

+* Losing all of your uncommitted work (bad)
+* Overriding or losing the work of others (worse)
+* Un-installable configuration or deploy errors

+See this guide to [following a safe workflow](docs/workflow/WORKFLOW.md) when using configuration management in Drupal 8.
+The recommended workflow below follows these best practices, and includes two helper commands (```fin sync``` and ```fin validate```) that automate important components of a safe work flow.

 ## Recommended workflow

 Here is a safe workflow that will help prevent lost work and other problems.